Featured

 Some commercial insurance companies require you to have a brick-n-mortar office, but it might be hard to figure out if the panel you are applying to requires it.

-That commercial insurance you are interested in may even have a Medicare product, so without a brick-n-mortar, you’d either a) be excluded from their Medicare folks, or b) to be eligible to see their Medicare recipients, you’d have to enroll with regular Medicare first.
+The commercial insurance you are interested in may even have a Medicare product, so without a brick-n-mortar, you’d either a) be excluded from their Medicare folks, or b) to be eligible to see their Medicare recipients, you’d have to enroll with regular Medicare first (again, the need for a real office).

 More information: